-3. Demonstrate capacity to analyse the strengths and challenges of different family forms in their cultural and global contexts.
+4. Evaluate the strengths and challenges of different families in their social, cultural and global contexts

-- Concepts of culture, race, caste, ethnicity, transculture and diversity e.g. role of kinship and networks
+- Critical and strengths-based conceptualisations of culture, race, caste, ethnicity, transculture, sexuality, gender and family diversity

-- Globalisation, its impact on families in different parts of the world and the implications for family research policy and practice
+- The impacts of migration and globalisation on families in different parts of the world and the implications for family research, policy and practice.

 Undergraduate degree in relevant discipline or equivalent professional experience in the field.
 Preferred course sequence: where possible, take this course after completing HLSC6106.